Hearing Conservation

 Hearing loss caused by noise hazards at work is preventable but once your hearing has gone it won’t come back.
-Individuals may also suffer a permanent sensation of ringing in the ears, known as tinnitus.
+Employees exposed to loud noise may also suffer a permanent sensation of ringing in the ears, known as tinnitus.

 Hearing loss prevention is possible through compliance with the Control of Noise at Work Regulations 2005.